Thomas Francis Bourke: Fighting in the Confederate Army

 Bourke found himself working in New Orleans, Louisiana upon the outbreak of the American Civil War in 1861.
-Despite not seemingly being a supporter of the Southern cause, Bourke joined the 7th Louisiana infantry regiment of the Confederate States Army in April 1862, possibly as a conscript, an adventurer, or simply desperate for money.
+Bourke joined the Confederate States Army in April 1862, as would 40,000 fellow Irish immigrants, possibly as conscripts, adventurers, ideological supporters, or simply for money; Bourke would serve in the 7th Louisiana infantry regiment.

 As part of the 7th Louisiana, Bourke fought with Confederates in the doomed defence of New Orleans from the Union Army in the Spring of 1862.
 Despite the defeat, Bourke remained with the 7th, and served under General Stonewall Jackson during his successful Valley campaign.
 In September 1862 the 7th fought at the Battle of Antietam, the deadliest one-day battle of the entire war.
 Bourke was lucky to survive the battle which saw 50% of his regiment killed in action.
-The 7th continued to fight despite their losses and participated in the Second Battle of Fredericksburg in May of 1863.
+The 7th continued to fight despite their losses and participated in the Second Battle of Fredericksburg in May 1863.